 - All Philip Allan magazines – 20th Century History Review, Biological Sciences Review, Chemistry Review, English Review, Business Review, Economic Review, PE Review, Physics Review, and Psychology Review

 Reading aloud with your children is a great way to share quality family time whilst building their literacy skills and a love of reading.
 Here are some quick tips on how to make this a fun activity for everyone.

 Time and Place

-Reading can be done anywhere, anytime, with any book, but here are a few ideas to make it easier to organise.
+Reading can be done anywhere, anytime, with any book, but here are a few ideas to make it easier to organize.

 - Make a commitment to read aloud with your child four or more times a week